DUNE-DAQ/daq-buildtools/docs/README.md

 dbt-build.sh --install
 ```
 ...and this will build `listrev` in the local `./build` subdirectory and then install it as a package either in the local `./install` subdirectory or in whatever you pointed `DBT_INSTALL_DIR` to.

-To use the locally built packages, you will need to run `dbt-workarea-env` again.
-You will see a few paths under `MyTopDir/install` and `MyTopDir/build` are added to `$PATH` and a few other environment variables.

-&#x1F534; Hint 💡 we added a few more useful options to `dbt-build.sh`, for example `--cmake-msg-lvl`.
-Take a look with `dbt-build.sh -h`.

 &#x1F534; Hint 💡 `dbt-workare-env` now has a new option `-s/--subset <externals, daqpackages, systems, devtools>` which allows user to set up a subset of UPS products listed in `dbt-settings`.